cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

 * string: unicode, anything but ", \\ and control characters
-* number: any number, but json does not use octal or hexidecimal
+* number: any number, but json does not use octal or hexadecimal
 * object, array (we've seen these above)
 * true
 * false